The equifibered approach to $\infty$-properads

-The left square is cartesian by the condition for $n$ and the right square is cartesian by the condition for $n=2$.
-Hence the entire rectangle is cartesian and the condition is satisfied for $n+1$.
+The left square is cartesian by condition \ref{item:eqf-n} for $n$ and the right square is cartesian by the condition for $n=2$.
+Hence, the entire rectangle is cartesian and condition \ref{item:eqf-n} is satisfied for $n+1$.
 The claim now follows by induction.

-(\ref{item:eqf-n}) $\Leftrightarrow$ (\ref{item:eqf-xF}): Consider the commutative diagram
+\ref{item:eqf-n} $\Leftrightarrow$ \ref{item:eqf-xF}: Consider the commutative diagram

-The left square is cartesian since the vertical maps both have equivalent fibers: the fiber of $M^n \to M^n_{h\Sigma_n}$ at any point is the finite set $\Sigma_n$, independently of $M$.
-Condition (\ref{item:eqf-n}) says that the outside square is cartesian and condition (\ref{item:eqf-xF}) says that the right square is cartesian.
-Since the map $\coprod_{n \ge 0} N^n \to \xF(N)$ is surjective on connected components, it follows from the pullback pasting lemma that the two conditions are equivalent. (\ref{item:eqf-xF}) $\Leftrightarrow$ (\ref{item:eqf-rep-free}): Suppose $f\colon M \to N$ satisfies condition (\ref{item:eqf-xF}).
-For all $g\colon X \to N$ The map $\xF(X) \to N$ can be factored as $+ \circ \xF(g)\colon \xF(X) \to \xF(N) \to N$ and so the square in question may be factored as
+The left square is cartesian since the horizontal maps both have equivalent fibers: the fiber of $M^n \to M^n_{h\Sigma_n}$ at any point is the finite set $\Sigma_n$, independently of $M$.
+Condition \ref{item:eqf-n} says that the outside square is cartesian and condition \ref{item:eqf-xF} says that the right square is cartesian.
+Since the map $\coprod_{n \ge 0} N^n \to \xF(N)$ is surjective on connected components, it follows from the pullback pasting lemma that the two conditions are equivalent.